GeoPandas 1.0 and beyond

 Writing an efficient code for GeoPandas and Shapely in 2023

 With the release of Shapely 2.0, the GeoPandas-based code that have been optimised years ago may no longer provide the best performance.
-The workshop organised during the GeoPython 2023 together with Joris van den Bossche showed how to change that and write efficient and convenient GeoPandas code that uses the benefits of the latest developments in the Python geospatial ecosystem.
+The workshop organised during the GeoPython 2023 together with Joris Van den Bossche showed how to change that and write efficient and convenient GeoPandas code that uses the benefits of the latest developments in the Python geospatial ecosystem.
 Workshop resources are available on Github.
 Annotation The Python geospatial ecosystem is constantly evolving, rushing towards better usability, new features, fewer bugs and increasing performance....

 May 2, 2023 · 2 min